Today I bring to you Baked Parmesan Hasselback Potatoes with herbs and garlic.

 Top the potatoes with some melty cheese such as gruyere or Gauda and broil for 5 minutes before serving for an extra indulgent affair.

-Tips to make the best Hasselback Potatoes
+Tips to make the best Baked Parmesan Hasselback Potatoes with herbs and garlic

 This dish can end up flat if not seasoned properly.The potato doesn’t have a taste of its own and hence if it’s not salted appropritately it can end up being very bland.